Extreme metal

 Extreme metal is a loosely defined umbrella term for a number of related heavy metal music subgenres that have developed since the early 1980s.
 It has been defined as a "cluster of metal subgenres characterized by sonic, verbal, and visual transgression", and refers to metal that is harsher, heavier, more aggressive and less commercialized than other subgenres.
-It is generally underground music.
+Extreme metal is generally underground music that values authenticity and strives to remain outside the mainstream.
 The term usually includes thrash metal, death metal, black metal and doom metal.
-Some definitions do not recognise doom metal, or consider that only some subgenres of it are extreme.
+Some definitions do not recognise doom metal, or consider that only some of its subgenres are extreme.
 Most extreme metal styles have very fast tempos and originally took inspiration from hardcore punk.

 Definitions

 "Extreme metal" generally refers to heavy metal that is extreme in terms of its sound, instrumentation, vocals, lyrics, and imagery.
 Extreme metal usually has heavily distorted guitars, harsh vocals (such as shouting, screaming and death growls), and complex drumming (such as double bass drumming and blast beats).
 Most extreme metal styles have very fast tempos (usually between 150 and 250 beats per minute).
 The exception is doom metal, which instead often takes heaviness and slowness to extremes.
 Most extreme metal eschews conventional melody and verse-chorus-verse song structure.
 It also tends to omit the blues element of traditional heavy metal.
 Joel McIver wrote that extreme metal tends to be faster, harsher, heavier or more aggressive than traditional heavy metal.

 Extreme metal's lyrics and imagery typically deal with dark themes such as death, killing, war, horror and the occult.
 They are often anti-Christian and may include references to Satanism or Paganism.
 A small number of extreme metal bands reference Nazi Germany, for example Slayer and Marduk.

 According to ethnographer Keith Kahn-Harris, the defining characteristics of extreme metal are clearly transgressive: the "extreme" traits noted above are all meant to violate or transgress cultural, artistic, social or aesthetic boundaries.
 Kahn-Harris says that extreme metal can sometimes sound "close to being a formless noise" to the uninitiated listener.

 In general, extreme metal strives to remain inaccessible and unpalatable to 'mainstream' audiences.
 It is largely based around independent record labels and grassroots promotion.
 In most of the world, extreme metal does not receive much radio-play or achieve high chart positions.